malithi-lalanika/Ram_Coders/README.md

 Go to the NMT_Final_Code/train_scripts/preprocess_for_mbart50_pretrain.sh file and change below paths
 - spm_encode.py file path (Add the file path inside the fairseq folder of test environment)
 - sentence.bpe.model (inside the mbart50 model folder)
+- inputs ( train.si, valid.si file paths from step 2)
-- inputs and outputs folder paths
+- outputs folder paths
 - DICT path ( there is an dictionary inside the mbart50 model folder and rename it with the language in here it is si_LK)
 - trainpref, validpref same as the outputs paths without language extension
 - destdir path